mohammed0xff/micro-instagram/README.md

 We're going to construct an instagram-like application to understand the principles of microservices and explore modern technologies.
 However, our focus isn't solely on recreating Instagram's specific functionalities.
 Instead, we're aiming to learn how to reason about software design.

 Instagram provides a compelling, real-world example to dissect, understand, and plan.
-Throughout this process, we'll attempt to think like software designers, breaking down complex problems and planning their solutions.
+Throughout this process, we'll attempt to think like software architects, breaking down complex problems and planning their solutions.

 We'll be implementing our application using technologies such as ASP.NET Core, RabbitMQ, and Docker.
 These tools will allow us to dive into the world of microservices and gain hands-on experience in building and deploying a modern, scalable application.